SystemsScientist/C-Programming-for-Beginners-Section-05/README.md

 environment to create, use, and manage directories and files as I worked through the section.

-Please feel free to reach out ot me at devildoc300@gmail.com if you have any questions or comments.
+Please feel free to reach out to me at devildoc300@gmail.com if you have any questions or comments.
 In addition, feel free to utilize the source code for your consumption and edification.